 Supervised Face Recognition

-Course project in AI & Deep Learning at ESIEE Paris, co-authored with Lubin Benoit and supervised by Prof. Laurent Najman.
+Project in AI & Deep Learning at ESIEE Paris, co-authored with Lubin Benoit.

-We built an end-to-end face recognition pipeline—from raw images to identities—then measured the impact of each stage.
+We built an end-to-end face recognition pipeline from raw images to identities, and then measured the impact of each stage.

 GitHub code Project report (PDF, fr)